 DERBY HALL, BURY;

-CHAMPION HOTEL, SALFORD;
+THE CHAMPION HOTEL, SALFORD;

 SALFORD UNIVERSITY SU BAR;